srinivasseshu/learn-kafka/README.md

 You can save the data in Kafka for a defined duration, a day, a week, depending on the number of brokers and the storage available.

-Consumers can be:
-Adhoc consumers
-Batch consumers

 HA is availabe by having partition replicas on different brokers.

+Each partition has:
+-Leader (original partition)
-All the Kafka reads/writes go to the leader-partition (the original parition).
+  All Kafka reads/writes go to the leader partition.
+Producers/Consumers never ever interact with the replicas.
+-Follower (replicas of partition)
   The replica partitions are updated just in case of broker failure.
-Producers/Consumers never ever interact with the replicas.